semih/semih.github.io/en/_posts/2020/2020-01-01-git-commands.md

 #### Git Aliases
 After running this command, `git hist` shortcut should be used.
-`git config --global alias.hist "log --all --graph --decorate --oneline"` And the shortcuts could be checked from .gitconfig file.
+`git config --global alias.hist "log --all --graph --decorate --oneline"` The shortcuts could be checked from .gitconfig file.
+`
 `mate ~/.gitconfig`
 <br/>
-#### Ignoring Unwanted Files and Folders
+#### Ignoring Unwanted Files and Folders`
 We don't want to push some files like .DS Store. `ls -al` command lists all files, including the dot files and folders.
-We have to create a ".gitignore" file, if we don't.
+Therefore, we have to create a ".gitignore" file.
 We can create it with `mate .gitignore` command and save it.
 Again we have to write .DS_Store into this file.
 Afterwards, we add it with `git add .gitignore` command.

 Besides, we can use * statement in the .gitignore file.
 For example, we might have log files which they have .log extension.
-If we don't want to push those files, we can extract it with *.log statement.

-or when we have log folder in workspace and we don't want to push any files in the log folder, we should add directly `log/` row in .gitignore file.
-After running the following commands, it appears that log folder is not pushed.
+If we don't want to push those files, we can extract it with *.log statement or when we have log folder in workspace and we don't want to push any files into the log folder, we should add directly `log/` row in .gitignore file.
+After running the following commands, it appears that it has not been transferred to the log folder.

 * `git add .`
 * `git status`
 * `git commit -am "Excluding log file directory"`

 [Download source](/assets/files/BasicWorkflow.pdf)<br/>
 If you like this post, please leave a review! <br/>